-- To provide students with an understanding of the positioning of European countries in terms of development and adoptions of technologies and tech enabled business models. - To boost the skills and abilities of students to identify and access innovative financial instruments, with purpose of widening access to capital, mitigating risk, reducing operating costs, reaching the unbanked population, and more. - To make students aware of case studies and best practices in financing innovation in the agri-food sector.
+- understanding the size and structure of the agricultural sector in Europe and globally, highlighting key challenges and trends. - being aware of the context in which agri-businesses operate. - enhancing understanding of innovative financial instruments, with the purpose of widening access to capital, mitigating risk, reducing operating costs, reaching the unbanked population, and more. - Addressing the predominant risk-aversion of the agri-food sector, and provide incentives to innovate

+Being aware of case studies and best practices in financing innovation in the agrifood sector.